wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 If you need to retrieve a subset of data from a REST API request, the recommended method is to rather use the [_fields](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_fields) global parameter, to limit the fields returned in the response.

-For example, you can use the fields parameter to limit the fields returned to just id, title, and expert, if those are the only fields you need for your application.
+For example, you can use the fields parameter to limit the fields returned to just id and title, if those are the only fields you need for your application.

-[Show limiting fields in a GET request via Postman]

 Adding fields to a REST API response is less risky, and so this tutorial only covers adding fields.